deniksb/DiaDrawInterview/README.md

 just change the port in the configuration in necessary.

 <b>Frontend</b> - diadraw-fe folder:
-I believe the project in the repo includes all of the dependencies and libraries and should be easily run by just entering the directory and running - npm start in the console.
+I believe the project in the repo includes all of the dependencies and libraries and should be easily run by just entering the directory and running - npm install and npm start in the console.
 The program will start on port localhost:3000

 After having both programs running locally testing should be possible.